carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<PRISM>>> -->
-## <A NAME="PRISM"></A> PRISM
+## <a name="PRISM"></a> PRISM

 "*The goal of the PRISM (Parallel Research on Invariant Subspace Methods) project is to develop infrastructure and algorithms for the parallel solution of eigenvalue problems.
-We are currently investigating a complete eigensolver based on the Invariant Subspace Decomposition Algorithm for dense symmetric matrices (SYISDA).*"
+We are currently investigating a complete eigensolver based on the Invariant Subspace
+Decomposition Algorithm for dense symmetric matrices (SYISDA).*"

 ### Web